 “I beseech you therefore, brethren, by the mercies of God, to present your bodies a living sacrifice, holy, acceptable to God, which is your spiritual service.”
 (Romans 12:1 ASV)

 God is a Sovereign or Supreme Ruler.
 He is also a Gentle and Loving Father.
-Under this present dispensation of grace, God is not compelling anyone to love, obey, worship or serve Him, or to surrender and submit to His authority.
+Under this present dispensation of grace, God is not compelling anyone to love, obey, worship, or serve Him or surrender and submit to His authority.

 But at the end of this dispensation of grace, God will completely crush and subdue every rebellion against His authority, and every knee will bow to God.

 The Scripture states, “For it is written: “As I live, says the LORD, every knee shall bow to Me, and every tongue shall confess to God.”
 (Rom.
 14:11 NKJV).

 “Then comes the end, when He delivers the kingdom to God the Father, when He puts an end to all rule and all authority and power.”
 (1 Cor.
 15:24 NKJV).

 As a Loving Father, God does not want any of His children to love, obey, worship, or serve Him impulsively, forcefully, or grudgingly.

 The Scripture prohibits and warns against serving God grudgingly or reluctantly, without joy and gladness of heart.

 Under the Old Covenant, serving God grudgingly or half-heartedly always attracts a curse.